 The Georgia Aquarium submitted an application for an MMPA permit on June 15, 2012.
 This application (File No. 17324) requested authorization to import 18 beluga whales from the Utrish Marine Mammal Research Station in Russia to the United States for the purpose of public display.
 These animals were previously captured from the Russian Sea of Okhotsk.

 The application requested that animals be imported and legally held by the Georgia Aquarium.
 Some of the animals would be transported to other U.S. partner facilities under breeding loan agreements.
-These facilities include Sea World of Florida, Sea World of Texas, Sea World of California, and Shedd Aquarium.
+These facilities included Sea World of Florida, Sea World of Texas, Sea World of California, and Shedd Aquarium.
 On September 1, 2015, Sea World announced on their website that they would not accept any of the belugas listed on the permit application.

 What was NOAA Fisheries' decision on this permit application?

 NOAA Fisheries denied the Georgia Aquarium’s request for a permit to import 18 beluga whales to the United States for public display.